allegroflare/allegro_flare/documentation/tutorials/TileMaps.md

 Please note that the system is designed to be very extensible, so if the example filters above don't match your use case, it's likely that your preferred use case could be accomodated with a different type of filter.
+For example, in the `leacy/tilemap/` folder, there is a class `TileNeighborMatcher` that filters to look for tiles that are adjacent and identical, then processes from there.

 - Note: Should eventually include a callback option for a `match_type`.

 ## Out of Bounds Match type

+An `out_of_bounds_match_type` is used in the `iterate_through_input_and_apply_to_result_if_match` function to determine how out of bounds tiles should be interpreted.

 - `OUT_OF_BOUNDS_MATCH_TYPE_POSITIVE` - If a tile is out of bounds, that tile will be matched as a "positive" match.